qbead/qbeadWebsite/content/book/stepcounter.md

 A good first step is to write some simple test code that just prints a few messages, confirming that your device is still functioning.
 For instance, copy the following code into your file.
 This code, once running on the SpinWheel, will repeatedly send the message "I am working!" to the computer that your SpinWheel is attached to.
 As always, we will add comments to the code, so that the purpose of each line is explained.
 (A comment is a line of code that is not run by the computer, but meant to be interpreted by humans.
 In this code, comment lines start with `//`).

 ::: further-reading
-You can consult our [Programming Patterns page](/progpatterns) to remind yourself how to read the computer code shown below.
+You can consult our [SpinWheel basic commands page](/basics) to remind yourself how to read the computer code shown below.
+For more details about coding itself, check out the [Programming Patterns page](/progpatterns).
 :::

 ```cpp